shuoshuobar/Chinese-Restaurant-Inspection/README.md

 5. HTML: Webpage design - side by side timeline design

 ## Limitation/Looking Ahead:
-1. The treemap is responsive, but there are currently too much text information on it, making it hard to read and need to change the font aesthetically。
+1. The treemap is responsive, but there are currently too much text information on it, making it hard to read and need to change the font aesthetically.